myles5101/Player-Ratings-538/README.md

-# NBA's Top Players according to total Raptor Ratin and the breakdown of their rating using FiveThirtyEight Offensive/Defensive Raptor Ratings
+# Offensive vs. Defensive Raptor Ratings for the NBA players with the highest Total Raptor Rating

 I retrieved my Data from fivethirtyeight.com which keeps stats on professional sports.
 They have created a "Raptor rating" in order to assign players performance a single value.
 My visualization depicts a scatterplot with players with a raptor score above 5.